CambioML/pykoi-rlhf-finetuned-transformers/docs/index.rst

 Pykoi lets you easily collect and understand user data and feedback, train RLHF on that data, and compare different models to each other.

-To learn more, check out the **Getting Started** link below, or navigate to the page of your
-interest:

 .. toctree::
    :maxdepth: 4
    :caption: Getting Started